 Pit Boss has really brought down the price of wood pellets for smoking.
 The Pit Boss pellets are blends but they come at a price point that makes you not care!
 Seriously, there is nothing wrong with wood blends.
 In this post, Best Wood For Smoking Brisket, you can see how world champion pitmasters blend oak and hickory to suit their cooking styles.

-If you would rather spend you money on meat to smoke instead of the pellets to smoke it with then buy the Pit Boss pellets.
+If you would rather spend your money on meat to smoke instead of the pellets to smoke it with then buy the Pit Boss pellets.
 They are the best bang for your barbecue buck!
-By the way, Pit Boss and Louisiana Grills are both part of the same company.
-I included the Louisiana Grills pellets below as it is my understanding that they are the same pellets as Pit Boss with different packaging.

 FAQ For Choosing the Best Wood Pellets